BMTimbrell/jammming/README.md

 ## About

-Jammming is a web app made with React and uses the Spotify api to search for songs on Spotify and add them to a custom playlist.
+Jammming is a web app made with React.
+It uses the Spotify API to search for songs on Spotify and add them to a custom playlist.
 Its main feature is the ability save playlists to a user's Spotify account.

 ## How to run